hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 Here's what you need to know:

-* **Signing capabilities.** Conveyor can fully sign and (for macOS) notarize your software without requiring macOS or Windows.
-It can also generate keys and certificate signing request files.
-Those files can be traded for certificates for both platforms using only a browser and credit card.
+* **Signing capabilities.** Conveyor can fully sign your software without requiring macOS or Windows, and optionally with self-signed certificates.
+It can also generate all the needed key and certificate files for you from a single root key, which can be written down on paper in the form of words.
-* **Signing requirements.** Conveyor can make unsigned packages.
-Be aware that:
-    * **Windows:** Microsoft requires MSIX packages to be signed.
-Conveyor can generate ZIPs with unsigned software but you won't get software updates, start menu integration or containerization.
-Antivirus products may interfere with your program if it isn't signed, because they will see each version as an independent program and won't learn that it's not malware.
-    * **macOS:** Apple Silicon Macs can only run signed code, so unsigned code will be Intel only and run in emulation.
-Unsigned packages will require intervention from the [Security settings panel](https://support.apple.com/en-us/HT202491) or command line before they can execute.
-    * **Linux:** apt repositories are always self-signed (no certificate is necessary).
-The generated DEBs install the GPG public key and apt sources file for the repository, thus, the user gets your app by just downloading the DEB and installing it with `apt install ./yourapp*.deb`.
-The generated download page gives the command to use.
-* **Key derivation.** Conveyor can create a single private key and derive all the different platform keys from it, so there's only one thing to back up.
+* **Self-signed packages.** Conveyor can make self-signed packages if you don't have Mac/Windows signing certificates.
+The generated download site will ask users to do run a command from their terminal to download and install the app instead of going via the GUI (e.g. `curl | bash`).
+On Windows this operation uses PowerShell and requires local admin capability to install the self-signed certificate, so to allow non-admin users to install you'll still need to sign your code.
+* **Signed packages.** When you use valid code signing certificates users can easily download and install your app entirely via their GUI, without using the terminal.
+Additionally the code will be notarized by Apple.
 * **Using existing keys.** Conveyor can use your existing Windows and Apple code signing keys if you have them.
 You'll still need to back up your Conveyor root key because it's also used to generate Linux and Mac repository signing keys.
-* **Passphrase protection.** Conveyor can encrypt your private keys.
+* **Passphrase protection.** You can encrypt your private keys.
 [See below](#passphrases).
-* **Hardware tokens / HSMs.** Conveyor can use private keys protected by HSMs.
+* **Hardware tokens / HSMs.** You can use private keys protected by HSMs.
 [See below](#hardware-security-modules).

 ??? question "Is signing worth it?"
-    On macOS and Windows your signing key must be linked with an identity.
+    On macOS and Windows your signing key can be linked with an identity.
 Apple uses the name on your credit card and you can obtain personal certificates within a few minutes.
 For Windows you can use any certificate authority, but they may request to see government issued ID.
 The effort involved in ID verification depends on whether you are signing as a person or as a company.

-    In our view it's worth signing your code if you need full performance, are targeting non-developers, or are writing developer tools that might be blocked by Windows AV engines.
-For example, Conveyor is fully signed because we want it to be as easy to use as possible, and because otherwise Windows Defender can block filesystem operations (writing lots of JARs to disk triggers malware heuristics).
-Finally, it's not security theater: signing actually does make malware harder to produce and distribute, which is why modern virus writers put effort into stealing signing keys.
+    In our view it's worth signing your code if you are targeting non-developers, or are writing developer tools that might be blocked by Windows AV engines.
+For example Conveyor is fully signed because we want it to be as easy to use as possible, and because otherwise Windows Defender can block filesystem operations (writing lots of JARs to disk triggers malware heuristics).
+Finally, signing isn't security theater: signing actually does make malware harder to produce and distribute, which is why modern virus writers put effort into stealing signing keys.

-    For open source apps all these arguments still apply, but if you don't want to get a certificate you can just distribute unsigned files.
-Alternatively, ask for volunteers from your user community who will sign them for you.
-Getting a signing certificate is simple way to contribute back that doesn't require any technical skills.
+    For open source apps either use self-signing, or ask for volunteers from your user community to sign your downloads for you.
+Getting a signing certificate is simple way to contribute back to the community that doesn't require any technical skills.

-??? info "Making unsigned apps easier to use"
+??? info "Making self-signed apps easier to use"
-    Although Conveyor removes a lot of the technical effort involved in signing, the need for certificates remains.
-Over time we plan to make software distribution easier through a combination of sandboxing, developer/open source-focused CLI tooling, and better instructions to end users.
+    Although Conveyor removes a lot of the technical effort involved in signing, the best/standard user experiences still require certificates to be purchased.
+Over time we plan to make software distribution easier using sandboxing.

 ## Start here: Create a root key